2011 National League Championship Series: Aftermath

 National League Championship Series MVP David Freese would continue his torrid hitting in the World Series.
 In what is considered one of the greatest games ever played, with the Texas Rangers leading the game 7–5, and leading the series by 3 games to 2, Freese came to bat in the bottom of the ninth with two out and two men on base.
 With a count of one ball and two strikes, Freese hit a two-run triple off closer Neftalí Feliz just out of the reach of Nelson Cruz's glove to tie the game and send it to extra innings.
 In the 11th inning, Freese hit a game-winning lead-off, walk-off homerun to deep center field to send the World Series to a Game 7.
 The Cardinals would win the next game, thus giving them their 11th World Series.
 For his heroics, Fresse became just the sixth player to win an LCS and World Series MVP in the same postseason.

 On December 10, 2011, it was revealed by Outside the Lines that regular-season National League MVP Ryan Braun had tested positive for a performance-enhancing drug.
 His initial positive test, from October 2011, had been overturned after Braun, and his legal team, waged a successful battle against the drug collector, Dino Laurenzi Jr. Laurenzi had waited to deliver the specimens to the lab, instead of delivering them right away per his instructions.
-Braun and his lawyers painted Laurenzi as incompetent and even insinuated that he purposefully tampered with Braun's urine sample because he was a Chicago Cubs fan, a divisional rival of the Brewers, and anti-Semitie.
+Braun and his lawyers painted Laurenzi as incompetent and even insinuated that he purposefully tampered with Braun's urine sample because he was a Chicago Cubs fan, a divisional rival of the Brewers, and an anti-Semite (Braun is of Jewish heritage).
 In July 2013, Ryan Braun finally admitted to using performance-enhancing drugs and apologized to Laurenzi.
 Nevertheless, he was suspended for the remainder of the 2013 season.
 After admitting PED use in 2013, Braun never placed in the top-20 in MVP voting again and made just one All-Star game in the last eight years of his career.

 Game 6 was Prince Fielder's last game as a Brewer, as he signed a free agent contract with the Detroit Tigers in the off-season.
 Despite just seven seasons in Milwaukee, Fielder still ranks in the top 5 in most all-time offensive categories.
 To date, his 50 homerun season in 2007 is still the most in Brewers franchise history for a single-season.

-This was the start of four straight National League Championship Series appearances for the Cardinals, with 2011 being the only year they won the World Series.
+For the Brewers, Fielder's absence left a huge hole.
+From 2012-2022, the Brewers had a different first baseman that led the team in appearances for each of these seasons.
+The streak did not end until Rowdy Tellez led the team in appearances at first base from 2022-2023.